 While the process is the same, there are a few different types of debt restructuring strategies you can use to help you pay off your debt.

 These are three main types of debt restructuring:

 Consumer proposal: A consumer proposal is when you follow the formal procedure under the Insolvency Act.
-An offer is made to pay off the debt interest-free over a period of up to 5 years and usually, the principal amount owing is also reduced.
-With a consumer proposal, your assets are fully protected, and no legal action by your creditors who are included in your proposal.
+An offer is made to pay off the debt interest-free over a period of up to 5 years, and in most cases, the principal amount owing is also reduced.
+The term tends to be open, meaning if you are able to make additional payments at any time, then your proposal will simply be paid off faster.
+With a consumer proposal, your assets are fully protected, and no legal action can be taken by your creditors who are included in your proposal.

 Informal Proposal: An informal proposal is when your debts are reduced by negotiating directly with your creditors outside of the Bankruptcy and Insolvency Act.
 Rather than making monthly payments, the agreed-upon payment is made as a lump sum.

 Bankruptcy: This is when your consumer debts are extinguished through filing bankruptcy.
-We only ever recommend bankruptcy as a last resort.
+Bankruptcy should only ever recommend bankruptcy as a last resort.
 To learn more about reasons to avoid bankruptcy, click here.

 How effective is debt restructuring?

 Throughout the years, we have seen thousands of people create a plan to pay off and eliminate their debt using the power of debt restructuring.
 Everyone’s battle with debt is different, and not all debt-help companies are cut from the same cloth.
 How are we qualified to determine this?
 If the company does not pass our gold standard test, then we will not recommend their services.